NekoClaviS/CloudPhysician-Solution/README.md

 ## Methodology

 We have solved our problem by breaking it down into multiple smaller subproblems.
-Our initial goal is to get a straight and rectified image of the monitor that has all the vitals oriented along the axes.
+Our initial goal is to get a straight and rectified image of the monitor that has all the vitals oriented along the axes, in place of the generally tilted image that we have.
 This would help in the detection, recognition of the numbers and digitizing of the graph.
 After that, a method to classify the vitals data given on the screen to different classes, namely, HR, SBP, DBP, SpO2, RR, MAP and HR Graph.
-Once we have gotten the data correctly classified, we now have to recognize the data and output it followed by plotting of the detected graph.
+Once we have gotten the data correctly classified, we now have to recognize the data and output it followed by digitization of the graph detected.
 We have also gone ahead and detected whether the ICU monitor has low battery or needs charging, by using the fact that the light on the monitor glows red or yellow when the charge is low.

 ## Abstract